September 28, 2019 by vicwomg

 Google your device + screws and you’ll probably get the exact bit you need.
 Or just buy a cheap 63-in-one megapack of device repair bits from Amazon and the whole device-innards world becomes your oyster.

 The back panel popped right off, but try as I might I couldn’t pull the circuit board out.
 This brings up an important point: DON’T FORCE ANYTHING TO OPEN.
 Usually when it won’t come apart easily, you’re missing some “trick”.
 Maybe a hidden screw or a retaining tab.
-In this case, I had to slide the board downward a little to clear the input jacks out of the chassis and also remove the front knob.
+In this case, I found that you must remove the volume knob before the board will come out.

 The knob, which is allegedly a D-style shaft like you’d see on a volume pot, was as stubborn as they come and I couldn’t pull it out with my fingers alone.
 I struggled too much with this before realizing I could pry it with two sharp 1mm guitar picks on both sides.
 Another thing: don’t use metal, like a flathead screwdriver, to pry things or you’ll leave nasty marks and cracks.
 Guitar picks are great for this sort of thing and I’ve even seen iPad repair kits ship with them.